 Nutrition for Brain Health

-Adopt a plant-forward diet emphasizing leafy green vegetables, berries, olive oil and other healthy fats, and minimal processed or refined foods.
-(Pillar: Nutrition)
+Adopt a plant-forward diet emphasizing leafy green vegetables, berries, olive oil and other healthy fats, and minimal processed or refined foods

 The foods you put into your body hold incredible sway over the physiology of your brain, shaping not just your long-term dementia risk but your ability to accomplish every task on your daily To Do list.
 Mediterranean-style eating wins out again.
 But depending on risk factors, many women will need a few tweaks to maximize the prophylactic effects.
 The anti-inflammatory nature of Mediterranean nutrition is a boon to brain health, thanks to the synergy between antioxidants, omega-3 fatty acids, fiber, and key anti-inflammatory compounds that abound in a plant-centric diet.
 Study after study has shown that eating this way preserves memory, prevents shrinkage in critical sectors of the brain, and slows amyloid deposition.
 Closely following the traditional Mediterranean protocol can reduce dementia risk by a quarter.